 They take things literally.
 You need to be careful to say exactly what you mean.
 If you hurry the child by saying "Step on it!," don't be surprised if he or she asks what to step on.

-They may only be able to grasp one thought or idea at a time.
+They may only be able to grasp 1 thought or idea at a time.
 You need to keep conversations focused and simple.

-They may want to talk about only the one thing they are really interested in at a given time.
-This is true especially for the child with Asperger syndrome.
+They may want to talk about only the 1 thing they are really interested in at a given time.

 Communication and interaction tips for ASD